JohnnyPol/DrinkWaterReminder/README.md

 ## 📌 Using the App
 - **Set interval:** Use the spin boxes to select how often reminders appear.
 - Click **"Start"** to begin reminders and **"Stop"** to pause.
-- Close (`X`) to minimize to system tray.
+- Close (`X`) to minimize to the system tray.
 Right-click the tray icon for options:
   - Show/hide the main window
   - Enable/disable reminders
   - Exit the application